Disability Insurance for High-Risk Workers: How Income Protection Works When You Can’t Work

 • Past injuries or work-related conditions

 This information helps insurers estimate how likely a worker is to experience income loss and how long that loss might last.
+Eligibility decisions also depend heavily on occupational duties, functional capacity, and insurer work-ability definitions, which are explained in Who Qualifies for Disability Insurance in High-Risk Jobs?
+Eligibility, Duties & Work Ability Explained.

 The process may feel demanding, but it reflects the complexity of insuring income in hazardous jobs.